amorales0614/python-name/README.md

 # python-name
-python homework repo
-separate folders for PyBank and PyPoll, including resource files, py files, and output txt files
+Welcome to my python homework!
+You will see separate folders for PyBank and PyPoll challenges; including resource files, py files, and output txt files.